-This Dessert Charcuterie Board is perfect for any holiday or celebration or just a fun group date night.
-It's an easy way to snack and have a variety of yummy treats.
+This Dessert Charcuterie Board is the perfect display for any holiday or celebration or just a fun group date night.
+It's an easy way to snack and have a variety of yummy treats and snacks.
+You can make it fancy for a wedding or party.
+It's the simplest way to make finger foods look amazing.

 See recipe card for quantities.

 1. Prep anything needed first.
-Make the caramel, brownie batter, dip the strawberries, etc. Then start with your anchors.
+Make the caramel, brownie batter, dip the strawberries, etc. For the layout, start with your anchors.
 Usually this would be any large decorative elements or bowls of things.
 Here I have a bowl of candied pecans, edible brownie batter, and homemade caramel.

 3. Begin to fill in.
 Use large groupings of things.
 Place things of different colors and textures next to each other to add beauty and variety.
 Too many small clusters can make the board look cluttered and messy.